 In historic time very few sail ships have had a typical outer keel, because all ships were build on the shore - or in the larger cases, on a slipway.
 Nevertheless, the shape of a hull gave the needed sail-stability.
 Long and slim for speed - or more wide for better transport capacity - but all crafts were sailing well in the pointed sail-direction.

-Streamlined the hulls were, and with only one clear axis - and not square nor circular, as these forms could have more than one sail axis.
+Streamlined the hulls were for more speed, and with only one clear axis - and not square nor circular, as these forms could have more than one sail axis.

 The spell between Hull and Sail

-The old-fashioned way to use CE and CLR:
+The old-fashioned static way to use CE and CLR: